Newfoundland and Labrador’s incredible wildlife

 Atlantic puffins, Elliston

 If you haven't seen them before, it's hard to believe puffins aren't cartoon characters.
-These cute, orange-footed, diminutive seabirds scurry across green-carpeted cliffs, then plunge head first over the edge diving some 60 metres down to the sea.
+These cute, orange-footed, diminutive seabirds scurry across green-carpeted cliffs, then plunge head first over the edge diving some 200 feet down to the sea.
 Elliston is the place with the closest land views of these little clowns in North America.
 The puffin is the province's official bird and you can see why.

 A sleepy hamlet on the windswept Bonavista Peninsula, Elliston, aka Bird Island Cove, overlooks the Atlantic.
 Some 2,500 Atlantic puffin pairs nest here May to September in the grassy cliffs, just a five-minute walk from the village, where you'll want to stay for a famed root cellar dinner.
 Another option is from a boat with Gatherall's Puffin and Whale Watch to Witless Bay Ecological Reserve, where you're likely to see blue-green icebergs floating by, too.
 Tours board just outside of St. John's.

 Polar bears, Torngat Mountains

 You can't get the experience of communing with wild animals in profound solitude and the immensity of the wilderness anywhere but the far-flung Torngat Mountains in Labrador, a place so remote that getting there is a big part of the adventure.
 From a scientists' research camp at Torngat Mountains Base Camp in the national park, a Labrador Inuit guide can take you out fishing for trophy-worthy Arctic char and boating through the deep fjords glacier-cut by 3,000-foot-high mountains in search of minke whales in the water and on shore black bears, moose, and caribou, even muskox and wolf, and the largest of all, polar bears.

 Whales, Quirpon Island